For word meanings and explanatory discussion in English click on the tabs marked “Roman” or “Notes”.

 बात कुछ चाहें बनानी तो बनाए न बने

-Click here for background and on any passage for word meanings and explanatory discussion. panDit jagmohan raina shauq (1863-1946?).
+Click here for background and on any passage for word meanings and explanatory discussion. panDit jagmohan raina shauq (1863-1947?).
 He served as deputy collector in a district including agra.
 His ustaad was amir minaaii.
 He retired in 1920 and lived in allahabad.
+There are two volumes of his own Ghazal, published in 1940 and 1947.
+Together with panDit brij kishan kaul beKhabar, he authored two massive volumes (1931 and 1932) of about 1000 pages each of fine print, collecting urdu and faarsi verse of kashmiri panDits from magazine and manuscripts.
 This is modeled after Ghalib’s Ghazal and considering the life-span of the poet and dates of significant Ghalib events, I place this Ghazal in 1919, fifty years after Ghalib’s demise.

 1